Applied AI

 Deployment strategy and testing

 Prefer incremental deployments with canaries and feature flags.
-Use synthetic data and replay testing to validate pricing outcomes against known benchmarks.
+Use synthetic data and replay testing to validate outcomes against benchmarks.
 Conduct controlled A/B tests to establish causal impact on revenue and service levels before full rollout.
 Maintain an immutable deployment history for traceability.

-integrations and interoperability
+Integrations and interoperability

 Strategic Perspective